rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 We seek meaning with which to make sense of the world around us -- this is a religious impulse and it's inescapable.
-A religious worldview is what you use to make sense of what is happening around you, with meaning sufficient to overcome the suffering of life
+A "religious worldview" is what you use to make sense of what is happening around you, with meaning sufficient to overcome the suffering of life